 It is nearly three years since Angola won its independence from Portugal, and passed into the control of a Marxist government.

-It is nearly three years since Angola won its independence from Portugal, and passed into the control of a Marxist government.
+Background: It is nearly three years since Angola won its independence from Portugal, and passed into the control of a Marxist government.
 Political stability was that government's first goal; then economic stability.
 Without yielding any ground in its revolutionary fervour, it has recently been re-opening contacts with Western Europe and the United States, as well as keeping those it already has with the Soviet Union and Cuba.

 SYNOPSIS: Luanda, the capital and the country's only major city, still shows signs of its colonial past.
 Under Portuguese rule, it was an important commercial centre, with a population approaching half a million.
 It was and still is, a busy port.
 In 1975, when the Portuguese withdrawal was imminent, the Popular Movement took control of both city and port, which helped ensure its victory over its rivals.